wp-plugins/onclick-show-popup/readme.txt

 User comments and suggestion : [User comments and suggestion](http://www.gopiplus.com/work/2011/12/17/wordpress-plugin-onclick-show-popup-for-content/)
 About author : [About author](http://www.gopiplus.com/work/)

 Onclick show popup It is graphical way to show your content.
 When the user clicks on a link, a new window opens and displays the content.
 This is easy and effective way to show your detail information to user.
-This plugin use the JQuery script to show the popup content.
+This plugin uses the JQuery script to show the popup content.

 **Features of this plugin**